Bachelor's Degree in Life Sciences

 Objectives

-- Review the grammatical basics of Spanish and eliminate persistent gaps and differences in levels.
-Adapt the teaching of basic knowledge to the needs of each student.
+- Review the basics of Spanish grammar and address any lingering gaps in knowledge and differences in proficiency levels.
+Tailor the teaching of these fundamentals to meet each student’s individual needs.

 - Acquisition of specialized vocabulary

-- Mastery of the Prezi presentation tool (after giving the Prezi tutorial)
+- Proficiency in using the Prezi presentation tool (after completing the Prezi tutorial)

-- Cultural approach and work on image by the painters of the Prado
+- A Cultural Approach and Work on Imagery by the Painters of the Prado

 - Knowledge of various Spanish and Latin American companies

-- Scientific news article (source: El País – El Mundo)
+- Science news article (source: El País – El Mundo)

 - Creation of Prezi

-- Exercises and grammar lessons on a dedicated platform
+- Grammar exercises and lessons on a dedicated platform

-PAL3ISM : METHODS FOR STATISTICAL ANALYSIS OF PHARMACEUTICAL DATA
+PAL3ISM : METHODS FOR THE STATISTICAL ANALYSIS OF PHARMACEUTICAL DATA

 – 3.5 ECTS – Objectives:

-- Know how to identify the appropriate statistical methodology based on the question and the nature of the data (choice of test, conditions of application, etc.).
+- Be able to identify the appropriate statistical methodology based on the research question and the nature of the data (choice of test, conditions for application, etc.)

 - Know how to implement the chosen methodology using a free tool